Tournament-Management-System/webapp/README.md

   3. **Install Dependencies**: Runs `yarn install --frozen-lock` to install dependencies based on the lock file.
   4. **Linting**: Executes `yarn lint` to enforce code formatting standards.
   5. **Testing**: Runs `yarn test` to execute the test suite.

-### Amplify Hosting

-For production deployments, **AWS Amplify Hosting** can be integrated to automatically deploy the application upon successful builds.
-Configuration details can be managed via the Amplify Console.

 ## Testing